marknormanread/marknormanread.github.io/_pages/about.md

 ## Wisdom

+“People worry that computers will get too smart and take over the world, but the real problem is that they're too stupid and they've already taken over the world.” —Pedro Domingos

 "All discoveries, all great achievements, have been made by men who delighted in their work." - Sawyer 1943.
 Found this in a book making the case that there's no excuse for bad teaching.

 “An expert is a man who has made all the mistakes which can be made.” – Niels Bohr